 When you visit, talk to some pupils with the same diagnosis as your child — are they bubbling with pride and confidence?

 Teachers and others working with children are becoming notably more alert to SEN, and supportive of formal assessment.
 Many schools now routinely screen for specific learning difficulties and a good classroom teacher will be alert to special needs.
 However, formal assessment for SEN is not something a classroom teacher can do; they have neither the time nor the training.
 It is carried out by educational psychologists (EP).
 Don’t be put off by the title: the good ones are friendly, helpful and accommodating.
 If you have any reason to suspect your child has special or additional needs, consider getting a formal assessment.

 A good EP will administer a battery of well-proven tests in a way that your child will find interesting, even fun, rather than frightening.
 They will produce a detailed written report that describes your child’s educational characteristics and the reasons for them and clearly explains any terminology used as well as the impact of their findings.
 Generally, that’s it - no further analysis or treatment, though you may want a progress report after a few years.
 An EP’s report (especially one from an EP known to the school) can be a most marvellous lever in your dealings with a school: ‘He did this, because you did that - as you should have expected, because it says so here’.
 Closest thing in this world to the Elder Wand.

 Helping the child who is struggling at school

 The type of school and provision that you should look for will depend very much on your child’s abilities and on the extent to which their disability affects their learning.
-Consider the extent to which your child’s disability is affecting their progress: you want a school that happily talks of successes with pupils who face similar challenges and is at least as interested in your child’s ability, talents and interests as they are in their difficulties or differences.
+You want a school that happily talks of successes with pupils who face similar challenges and is at least as interested in your child’s ability, talents and interests as they are in their difficulties or differences.